English 238: Survey of British Literature, 1789-present

 Email: ruppel@chapman.edu

-Since this course is the second part of an historical survey, we'll pay attention to the historical context as we read each of these authors, and we'll pay attention to the way British literature developed through these decades.
-We'll become more familiar with the characteristics of the poetry and prose of each period, but we'll also pay attention to what makes the work of each of these artists unique.
+Since this course is the second part of a historical survey, we'll pay attention to the historical context as we read each of these authors, and we'll pay attention to the way British literature changed through these decades.
+We'll become more familiar with the characteristics of the poetry and prose of each period, but we'll also pay attention to what makes the work of each of these writers unique.

-Like all literature courses, this class has an important writing component.
+As in most literature courses, this class has an important writing component, both for the Blackboard threaded discussions and for your two required essays.
 We will devote class time to developing your essay topics, and we'll go over the criteria I'll use to evaluate your essays.
 You will discuss and clear your topics with me, and I will accept a revision of one of your essays.
 You can expect me to read your essays closely.

 Finally, 238 is one of the electives you may take to fulfill the English literature major.
 We will pay special attention to numbers 1, 2, 4, and 6 of the English Literature Program Learning Objectives listed below, and you will be able to develop and demonstrate these skills in your discussion board responses, formal essays, and essay exams: